I’ve been pricing creative work since 1995. Honestly, it’s a bastard.

 How then, should we price creative work?

-Every project is different.
-Every client is different.
+Every project is a little different.
+Every client is a little different.

 The answer is an honest conversation about risk, and who bears it if the project grows.
 My solution is to offer three options: